 or use contact form

 Welcome to the home of the Essex Backyard Throwers

 PLEASE NOTE OUR MAIN CONCERN IS SAFETY

 We are the largest knife and tomahawk throwing club in the UK and were formed on the 24th August 2016.
 The founding members are Alan K Parish, Roger Nuttall and Terry Longhurst.
 The club has grown in popularity in this short time and our aim is to promote a fun and safe environment to practice this great sport of precision knife and tomahawk throwing.
 Check out the Video section to see some of the events and competitions we run throughout the year.
 We work closely with the Scouts and help teach the scout leaders to set up and run ranges safely throughout the country.The club is run using K.A.T.T.A. guidelines.
-The club meets every other Tuesday and the occasional weekend all year round.
+The club meets every other Tuesday and the occasional weekend all year round and now we are able to meet at Target Sports World every Thursday.
 Every club day I post on the E.B.T.
 Facebook group so its the easy way to stay in touch with all the latest news and pictures.
 Join the group at Facebook .
 If you have any questions please use the contact form.

 The purpose of K.A.T.T.A. is to foster the art/sport of throwing knives, axes, double bit axes and tomahawks in the UK and to offer help in the promotion of this sport and its impeccable safety record